katunilya/fundom/README.md

-# ▶️ pymon
+# ▶️ fundom

-`pymon` is an API for writing functional pipelines with Python3.10+.
+`fundom` is an API for writing functional pipelines with Python3.10+.
 It is developed with Domain Driven Design in mind and highly inspired by the concepts of functional domain modelling.